ram110599/Smart-Attendance-Manager/sam-express/readme.txt

 comment and indent, also correct the NAMES(use _ instead of -; Start class name in capital and proper camelCase) check all end cases make proper file structure. example- the login stuff(all the login pages) should be in one folder.
 Similarly, index.js can also be segmented.

+add the functionality if teacher wants to cancel the class-- do this by if photo has been uploaded fr a day only then consider class taken and only then add in the attendance table